-The Non-Thesis Master's Degree in Microbiology-Immunology is designed to strengthen the scientific academic portfolio of those seeking professional degrees and provide differentiating preparation for those seeking careers in industry.
+The professional, non-thesis Master of Science in Microbiology-Immunology (MS-B) is designed to strengthen the scientific academic portfolio of those seeking professional degrees and provide differentiating preparation for those seeking careers in industry.
 You will work side-by-side one of the leading microbiology and immunology departments in the nation as you develop your professional knowledge and skills.

 - A rigorous curriculum designed to provide cutting-edge knowledge in both theoretical and applied aspects of microbiology, virology, immunology and molecular biology.